 Almost all banks and building societies have complaints procedures.
 Your first point of contact should be one of the lender’s branches or the Customer Services Department at head office.
 In most cases complaints to a lender are resolved effectively and efficiently.
 However if you are not satisfied that the matter is not resolved you can write to Financial Ombudsman Service, South Quay Plaza, 183 Marsh Wall, London E14 9SR with full details of your complaint.

 We are purchasing a property and the solicitor has identified Chancel Repair to which the house could be obligated to contribute to given it’s proximity to the area of such a church.
 She has suggested insurance.
 Is this really required for conveyancing in Hitchin

-Unless a prior acquisition of the house took place after 12 October 2013 you could take it that solicitors delivering conveyancing in Hitchin to remain encouraging a chancel search and or chancel repair liability policy.
+Unless a previous purchase of the property took place after 12 October 2013 you could expect solicitors delivering conveyancing in Hitchin to remain recommending a chancel search and or insurance against a claim.

 My nephew is embarking on her first house purchase, the home loan was agreed last week in principle.
 When the seller agreed the offer on the apartment we contacted the building society to go forward with his.
 We were very surprised to discover that banks do not accept all conveyancing practitioner, they must be on their panel, is this legal?